Epoxy Floors

 - Hairline Cracks: We use an epoxy crack filler to fill these in.
 This is a two-component epoxy that can be used on vertical and horizontal surfaces.

-- Large Cracks: We have a polyurea crack-filler that is a highly durable structural repair material and a good long-term fix.
-We can fill pretty large breaks in concrete with this stuff.
+- Large Cracks: We have a polyurea crack-filler that is a highly durable structural repair material and a good long-term fix – this even fills in large concrete cracks.

 - Seams – When the cement slabs are poured, engineers include expansion gaps and seams.
 They allow for the slab to expand and handle a small amount of movement without cracking.
 We like to preserve these joints, so you will see the lines on the finished floor.

 - Chips & Holes – That same polyurea crack-filler for large cracks can be used to fill in chips and holes in concrete.
 We can even use it to replace missing chunks in things like steps.
-It’s really ugly, but if we’re covering it with an epoxy floor it’ll look great.
-The best part is you’ll have un-chipped surfaces and straight lines on your steps again.
+The finished job will look straight, level, and clean.

 - Grinding – Once we’ve fixed all the problems with the floor we bring out the big grinder.
 It tears up the top concrete which provides the best surface for our basecoat.
 It removes about 1/16 of an inch, but the epoxy floor will more than make up for that.
-We use big vacuums with centrifuges and filters to make sure we don’t create a huge dust cloud
+We use industrial vacuums with filters to minimize dust.

 Epoxy Floor Basecoat

 Now that the floor is prepped, we put down the basecoat.
 It’s a two-component polyaspartic basecoat.
 We mix the two parts which activate the chemical reactions that will adhere to the concrete as well as the decorative chips later.
 We cover the entire floor with the basecoat using large metal spatulas.
-The basecoat is rapid-cure so we don’t have to wait a hours or days before we continue to the next steps.
-It also has high solids and low odor along with excellent adhesion.
+The basecoat is rapid-cure so we don’t have to wait a hours or days.
+It has low odor and excellent adhesion.

 Epoxy Walls?